 11. Information Sharing

-When sharing information with a young carer about the person they care for a supported self-assessment during transition, the local authority must be satisfied that it is appropriate for the young carer to have the information.
-They must have regard to all circumstances in taking this decision, especially the age of the young carer, however each case will be different and there is no one age at which a young carer is necessarily old enough to receive information.
+When sharing information with a young carer about the person they care for as part of a supported self-assessment during transition, the local authority must be satisfied that it is appropriate for the young carer to have the information.
+It must consider all circumstances in taking this decision, especially the age of the young carer.
+However each case will be different and there is no one age at which a young carer is necessarily old enough to receive information.
 The local authority must ensure that the adult consents to have their information shared in this way.

 12. Cooperation between Professionals and Organisations